2010 FIFA World Cup Group E: Japan vs Cameroon

+On the 39th minute, from a surprising Daisuke Matsui cross from the right wing, Keisuke Honda chipped in and delivered home to give Japan the lead, a lead which Japan would successfully defend for the remainder of the match.

 The win for Japan was their first World Cup win away from home soil, and it was also the first time Cameroon was defeated in a World Cup opening match.
+This defeat was a huge shock at the time, due to Japan's poor friendly results and their relatively unknown squad versus to that of Cameroon.

 Netherlands vs Japan

 The first clear chance of the game came from midfielder Wesley Sneijder when he shot over the bar from a long-range free-kick.
 When Japan broke up the Netherlands' passing, midfielder Daisuke Matsui was positive, helping a move that set Yuto Nagatomo up for a shot that he hit wide.
 The Netherlands became frustrated, as they struggled to incorporate forward Robin van Persie.
 Towards the end of the first half, Japan had two chances: defender Marcus Tulio Tanaka heading wide and Matsui with a powerful shot at the goalkeeper.

 Throughout the second half, Van Persie managed to break free twice.
 In the 52 minute, as the ball came into the penalty area, the Dutch number 9 moved the ball towards Sneijder, who shot the ball powerfully towards the goal, scoring via a deflection from the goalkeeper, Eiji Kawashima.
 Substitute Shunsuke Nakamura later managed to make a cross into the six-yard box, which was cleared by Van Persie.
 Dutch substitute Eljero Elia, managed to set up Ibrahim Afellay with a one-on-one with goalkeeper Kawashima, but Kawashima prevented him from scoring a goal.
 One minute before the end of the game, Shinji Okazaki missed a shot from 10 yard; shooting over the bar.
 Soon after this, Yuto Nagatomo went down in the penalty area claiming a penalty, from a challenge by Dutch Nigel de Jong, but the referee turned down his appeals.